top of page

 Understanding Net Zero Homes: A Comprehensive Guide

-The Canadian Government has introduced new regulations that will require all existing homes to be Net Zero by 2050.
+The Canadian Government has introduced regulations that will require all existing homes to be Net Zero by 2050.

 Currently, buildings and construction contribute to nearly 40% of global greenhouse gas emissions.
 Shockingly, most of these emissions come from single-family homes.